On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation of bounded automorphisms

 Similarly, one can solve the conjugacy problem for bounded automorphisms in every group $\pol[n]$.
 However, we have a stronger statement.

-\begin{prop} Two bounded automorphisms are conjugate in the group $\pol[\infty] $ if and only if they are conjugate in the group $\pol[0]$. \end{prop}
+\begin{proposition} Two bounded automorphisms are conjugate in the group $\pol[\infty] $ if and only if they are conjugate in the group $\pol[0]$. \end{proposition}

 \begin{proof} Let $a$ and $b$ be two bounded automorphisms, which are conjugate in $\pol[n]$ for $n\geq 1$.
 We proceed as in the first method above.
 Again the problem reduces to the case when a conjugator $h\in\pol[n]$ lies on a circuit.
 Let $u$ be the word which is read along the circuit so that $h|_u=h$.
-We consider the same two cases as above.
+We consider the two cases as in the proof of correctness of the first approach.

 If $u^a=v\neq u$ then the state $h|_v$ should be in $\pol[n-1]$.
 But then, $h=h|_u=a|_u h|_v (b|_{u^h})^{-1}\in\pol[n-1]$.
 Hence, $a$ and $b$ are conjugate in $\pol[n-1]$.
 The same arguments work if $w^a\neq w$ for some word $w$ of the form $uu\ldots u$.